 Mr Amit Kumar is a mechanical engineer with specialization in thermal engineering from University of Roorkee (now Indian Institute of Technology, Roorkee) where he was awarded the University Gold Medal.

 As Senior Director, Social Transformation, he is responsible for initiatives focusing on energy access, holistic rural development, and community engagement.
-Earlier, he also led research activities in the fields of renewable energy and resource efficient process technology applications in TERI.
+Earlier, he also led research activities in the fields of sustainable energy and resource efficient process technology applications in TERI.

 Mr Kumar was actively involved in projects related to the development of Sri Lanka's policy framework for renewable resource based electricity generation and the integrated energy management master plan for Bhutan, in addition to coordinating part of a multi-country GEF-supported study to assess solar and wind resources in developing countries.

 He has also managed design, construction and commissioning of one of the largest solar ponds in the world, at Bhuj in western India from 1987 to 1996, as well as Asia's first solar powered cold storage in the early eighties.
-Besides leading the initiative to develop solar-biomass based cold storage-cum-power generation systems for decentralized, rural applications, he has also been working on a programme for accelerated usage of biomass-based clean energy solutions in villages and micro, small, and medium enterprises.
+Besides leading the initiative to develop solar-biomass based cold storage-cum-power generation systems for decentralized, rural applications, he has also worked on a programme for accelerated usage of biomass-based clean energy solutions in villages and micro, small, and medium enterprises.